jlapeyre/Symata.jl/README.md

 ### Finding Help and Examples

 Try `Help()`.
-Symbols that are associated with some functionality can be listed with `BuiltIns()` at the sjulia prompt, or `@ex BuiltIns()` at the julia prompt.
+Type `h"topic"` for a search for items containing the string `"topic"`.
+Hit TAB at the command line REPL for a list of all builtin symbols (i.e. variables and functions.
+Symbols that are associated with some functionality can be listed with `BuiltIns()`.
+Type `Example()` to see a list of topics with examples.

-Documentation for for many BuiltIn symbols is reproduced at the end of this document.
+Type `Example(topic)` to run the examples.
+The input strings from the examples are pushed to the history so that they can be recalled and edited and re-evaluated.

 This documentation can be printed from within SJulia by entering `?, SymName` at the `sjulia` prompt.
 Note the comma, which